14 month old sleep schedule: Bedtime and nap schedule | Huckleberry

 Wake windows5 hours if 1 nap, 3.25 - 4 if 2 naps

 14 month olds are known for testing boundaries.
-Offering choices can help give your toddler a sense of control at bedtime.
+Offering choices can give your toddler a sense of control at bedtime and make the transition from play to sleep smoother.
 Presenting choices such as: “Do you want to read the kitty cat book or the truck book?” or, “Would you like to wear your blue pajamas or your red pajamas?” can help make them feel their opinions are valid.

 Sample 14 month old sleep schedule